redis/docs/content/develop/connect/clients/client-side-caching.md

 resources.

-As with other forms of [caching](https://en.wikipedia.org/wiki/Cache_(computing)), CSC works well in the very common use case where a small subset of the data gets accessed much more frequently than the rest of the data (according to the [Pareto principle](https://en.wikipedia.org/wiki/Pareto_principle)).
+As with other forms of [caching](https://en.wikipedia.org/wiki/Cache_(computing)), client-side caching works well in the very common use case where a small subset of the data gets accessed much more frequently than the rest of the data (according to the [Pareto principle](https://en.wikipedia.org/wiki/Pareto_principle)).